We Investigate Trucking Companies

 - Black Box Data: You've probably heard of the "black box" being used in airline accidents.
 Commercial trucks have a "black box" as well, and the data contained in it includes information such as average speed, highest speed, time driven and amount of time spent driving over 65 mph.
 We can use this data to demonstrate that the trucker may have been speeding or point out inconsistencies in the hours-of-service log.
 However, because the black box data is the trucking company's property, we need to move quickly to take legal action and secure it.

 - Delivery Schedule: Trucking companies put a lot of pressure on drivers to make their deliveries on time, and sometimes, those deadlines are unrealistically short.
 We may find that the truck was behind schedule, which may have been motivation for the trucker to break the speed limit, drive recklessly, or work through mandatory breaks.

 - Maintenance Records: If a truck isn't in good working order, it poses a threat to everyone else on the road.
 Truckers are required by law to conduct maintenance checks before getting on the road.
-We'll review the records of those maintenance checks along with other work done on the truck.
-If the trucking company knew of a dangerous maintenance issue, we'll hold them accountable.
+We can review the records of those maintenance checks along with other work done on the truck.
+If the trucking company knew of a dangerous maintenance issue, we can work to hold them accountable.

 Remember, when you're up against a trucking company, every moment matters.
-That's why you need to contact us immediately after your wreck.
-Call 1-800-64-JONES to schedule your free consultation.
+That's why you should contact us immediately after your wreck.
+Call 1-800-645-6637 to schedule your free consultation.